 };

-3. Now create a SAM template file, which is the heart of SAM, for now, named it template.yaml, which defines the resources that are going to deploy on your AWS server.
+Now create a SAM template file, which is the heart of SAM.
+Name it template.yaml, which defines the resources that are going to deploy on your AWS server.

 AWSTemplateFormatVersion: '2010-09-09'